Origami Workshop for KSGG Members: Making Origami Rabbits

 Participants: Nine KSGG members

-Origami instructors: Eight Origami Team members of Introduction to Japanese Culture Group in KSGG
+Origami instructors and staff: Eight Origami Team members of Introduction to Japanese Culture Group in KSGG

 Report by Masako

 Before this workshop was held, the origami instructor of my group had prepared a finished origami rabbit and the sample patterns of an origami rabbit-making process.
 Taking a look at the sample patterns and listening to the explanations by the origami instructor, the other two KSGG members and I made an origami rabbit step by step.
-In order to learn making an origami rabbit, first we used a sheet of origami paper for education.
-After this trial, finally, we made an origami rabbit with a thick washi (traditional Japanese paper).
-Chatting with each other, we made origami rabbits step by step.
-We learned from the origami instructor that making a sharp crease at first is a knack of making a beautiful finished origami rabbit.
+In order to learn making an origami rabbit, first we used a sheet of origami paper at school.
+After this trial, finally, we made an origami rabbit with thick washi (traditional Japanese paper).
+Chatting with each other, we made origami rabbits.
+We learned from the origami instructor that making a sharp crease first is a knack of making a beautiful finished origami rabbit.
 I had a good and precious time in this one-hour workshop.

 It is difficult to learn by heart all the process of folding one sheet of square paper into a finished rabbit.
 Practice makes perfect.
 Yet I found it very interesting to make origami.
 I want to make other origami models.
 I again realized that origami must be an attractive paper craft to people all over the world.